polyglotdev/go-the-complete-guide-maxschwarzmuller/concurrency/concurrency.md

 Go provides two main features for concurrent programming:

-1. Goroutines: A Goroutine is a lightweight thread managed by the Go runtime.
+1. **Goroutines**: A Goroutine is a lightweight thread managed by the Go runtime.
 They are very cheap compared to threads, you can create thousands of them at the same time.
-2. Channels: Channels are a typed conduit through which you can send and receive values with the channel operator.
+2. **Channels**: Channels are a typed conduit through which you can send and receive values with the channel operator.

 Here is an example of how to use goroutines and channels: